 *Important note: Microfiber towels are often labeled as antibacterial.
 They make this claim because the fibers will pick up particles their same size or larger.
-“Typical” bacteria measure between one to five microns, the same size as the fibers, so they would be captured by the towels.
+“Typical” bacteria measure between one to five microns, the same size as the fibers, so the towel captures them.

-Viruses, like SARS-CoV-2, the cause of Coronavirus (COVID-19,) are much smaller and would not be captured by a microfiber towel alone.
+Viruses, like SARS-CoV-2, the cause of Coronavirus (COVID-19,) are much smaller and a microfiber towel can’t capture them alone.
 Use an EPA-registered disinfectant to kill viruses first before wiping with a microfiber towel.